aodr3w/keiji-bus/README.md

 **response**

-if there is a message to be read you should see the following.
+You should see some output like the following.

 ```